princeton-sns/scuba/client/README.md

 requires "B1" to confirm/deny the trade.
 If "B1" denies, nothing changes.
 If "B1"
-confirms, it updates its own store with "A"'s linked subtree, then adds "A" as a "reader-mod-readers" to its own "B" linked subtree (at which point all of "B"'s devices should have "A" added, "A" has all of "B"'s linked subtree added).
+confirms, it updates its own store with "A"'s linked subtree, then adds "A" as a "reader-mod-readers" to its own "B" linked subtree (at which point all of "B"'s devices should have "A" added, and "A" has all of "B"'s linked subtree stored).

 At this point, "A" still needs to add "B" to its linked subtree (it initially only sent "B" a copy, such that "B" knew how to add "A").
-Because "B" just shared its linked subtree with "A", "A" can just give "A" "reader-mod-readers" permissions on its linked subtree, and be done.
-But this adds a bit of redundancy, still, since "A" essentially sent its linked subtree twice.
-I may have tried to pre-optimize with the piggybacking, so let's simplify the data exchange without trying to minimize the number of round trips first.o
+Because "B" just shared its linked subtree with "A", "A" can just give "B" "reader-mod-readers" permissions on its linked subtree, and be done.
+But this is still redundant, since "A" essentially sent its linked subtree twice.
+I may have tried to pre-optimize with the piggybacking, so let's simplify the data exchange without trying to minimize the number of round trips first.

 Upon writing out the overly simple version, I realized that the first "send" of the linked subtree is essentially the replacement of _contact discovery_, and